Vad kan vi hjälpa dig med?

 - The weight is also sensitive to weather (frost, dew, rain, direct sunlight) when the weight can fluctuate.
 However, it is quite sufficient for beekeeping needs.
 Removing and harvesting frames or adding boxes also changes the total weight.

-Monitor and analyse sounds from hives
+Monitor and analyze sounds from hives

 - Sound frequency: bees also communicate by sound, mainly by changing the frequency of the sound emitted.
 From the frequency of sounds, we can identify the missing bee-queen (bee-cry).
 In the same way, we identify the bee’s readiness to swarm.
 The standard frequency for quiet bees with fixed hives is between 100 to 200 Hz.
 As the hive prepares for swarming, the frequency increases to 240 Hz.
 If the hive is in a swarming mood, the frequency will rise to over 270 Hz.
 If the frequency of the sound exceeds 300 Hz, the bee colony will soon appear outside (dependent of the current weather).